Request for Partnership Process

 • Scientific rigor: proven access to existing samples, or the ability to collect samples in a timely manner, that are suitable for extracting high molecular weight DNA for high-quality genomic sequencing (for both whole genome sequencing and reduced representation sequencing)

 • Co-contribution: the team must be capable of marshalling the funding necessary to complement the Bioplatforms Australia component (sequencing only), in order to bring the project to completion.
-Sample collection and data analysis, are to be supported by co-investment.
+Sample collection and data analysis are to be supported by co-investment.
 The ability to conduct value-add sequencing is highly desirable.

 It should be noted that this is not a grant opportunity.
 The sequencing will be undertaken by Bioplatforms Australia facilities through the Framework Initiative Program, while sample collection, the provision of DNA/RNA suitable for sequencing, and subsequent informatics is to be supported by the research community.
 Note: TSI will be able to assist in connections to expertise if required.